sumuzhao/CycleGAN-Music-Style-Transfer/README.md

 - Added extra discriminators to regularize generators to achieve clear style transfer and preserve original melody, which made our model learn more high-level features.
 - Trained several genre classifiers separately, and combined them with subjective judgement to have more convincing evaluations.

+**Note**: Recently I'm trying to refactorize this project in TensorFlow2.0.
+For those interested please go to [CycleGAN-Music-Style-Transfer-Refactorization](https://github.com/sumuzhao/CycleGAN-Music-Style-Transfer-Refactorization).

 ## Paper